Looking for an adventure, we found a lifestyle.

 When we both decided to make that first trip happen in 2000, Randy was 49 and I was 48 years old - not ready to retire yet but also not willing to wait until retirement to get out there and live a different adventure every day.

 I’m still always amazed at how big a secret this is: that this type of traveling adventure in North America can be so accessible and affordable.
-And that so few people are aware how easily they too can experience living in nature's splendor for long periods of time with all the comforts of home – like a turtle with his home on his back.
+And that so few people are aware how easily they too can experience living in nature's splendor for long periods at a time with all the comforts of home – like a turtle with his home on his back.

 Return from About Us - Life Is An Adventure